 Being Safe in Email

-The University receives in excess of 2 million emails every day.
+The University receives a huge number of emails every day.
 Unfortunately, some of these emails are malicious and can cause harm to you and the University.

 How the scam works